isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Updates.md

 Thank you to all Book Bugs fans for the overwhelming support of Book Bugs: Rescuers of Stories Lost in these past ten months!

-~~If you would like to upload and share your original Book Bugs-inspired content, you can continue to do so on the Community Gallery [here](https://go.gov.sg/bookbugs-community).~~ [Update: 1 Mar 2023.
+~~If you would like to upload and share your original Book Bugs-inspired content, you can continue to do so on the Community Gallery [here](https://go.gov.sg/bookbugs-community).~~ [Update: 1 March 2023.
 The Community Gallery is now closed.
 Thank you for your participation.]

 For more programmes for children, please visit this [link](https://www.eventbrite.sg/cc/programmes-for-children-66139).